 Some days, the bottom line is, kids rule.

 Then there’s Camila Capaldi.
 Daughter to Michaela and fishing machine Phil, Camila entered The Striper Cup this year.
 She fished local salty rivers and ponds with her Dad through three seasons as well as some open water around the Pt.
 Judith lighthouse and crumbling breakwalls.
-Camila has a knack for catching stripers while trolling, along with the occasional jelly fish.
+Camila has a knack for catching stripers while trolling, along with the occasional jellyfish.
 This summer, she landed a beautiful striped and won herself a kayak.

 So the story goes…The winning striper fell for a trolled Cocahoe Minnow, “because that’s easier for me and I usually I get bites when I’m trolling,” Camila said.
 “Well, I know that day I caught about six striped bass and it was big and it was in (Narragansett’s) Point Judith Pond,” near the narrows.
-“I think it might have been the first fish I caught that day and it almost pulled me in the water,” she said while staying tight lipped about state of the tide.
+“I think it might have been the first fish I caught that day and it almost pulled me in the water,” she said while staying tight-lipped about the state of the tide.

 “We fish whenever we can,” Phil said.
 The two are quite a pair.
 He is fixated on finding birds and schools of bait while she regales him with a bounty of stories about fish and anything else of interest to her vivid imagination.
-Camila is a top notch character and a natural fisherwoman.
+Camila is a top-notch character and a natural fisherwoman.
 She also caught a squeteague on the same minnow this summer, which is totally impressive.

 When The Striper Cup finished, Camilla won the Youth Division and a new Native Watercraft Bonafide kayak.
 There is, however, some controversy over the color.
 “In my opinion, it’s Tiffany blue,” Michaela said.
 Camila countered by saying, “I think it’s blue-ish green, maybe sea green or sky blue.”
 Native Watercraft says it’s Endless Summer green but there’s no use in splitting hairs since there are still stripers to catch.
 “My friend called and said we won a kayak and we did and you can stand up on it and it has a nice chair and it has pole holders,” Camilla said.
 How lucky she?